New Taipei City Taipei, Taiwan Travel Guide

 You may find a quieter park experience at these times.

-Cheaper lodging prices could be an option.
+Cheaper lodging prices might be available.

 Summer brings intense heat, high humidity, and a risk of typhoons and heavy rain, making outdoor activities challenging.